Respond to Reviews Like a Pro With These Tips From Other Business Owners

-How do you handle reviews for your small business?
-If you don’t handle them at all, you might be in trouble.
+How do you respond to reviews for your small business?
+If you don’t respond to them at all, you might be in trouble.
 The worst thing you can do is ignore customer feedback—whether it’s positive or negative.
 If you are responding to reviews, how’s your tone?
 Do you always sound professional and understanding?

 No matter what, respond to that review in a timely manner.

-Scott Javaheri, an owner of the two-year-old business Preferred Fence Solutions in Oklahoma City, OK, says: “Every review gets a response.
+Scott Javahari, co-owner of the two-year-old business Preferred Fence Solutions in Oklahoma City, OK, says: “Every review gets a response.
 If they take the time to write a review, we want to make sure that they feel acknowledged.”

 Take a look at the positive review and Preferred Fence Solutions’ response below for an example of how to respond to reviews:

 Watch Your Tone